On finite groups whose coprime graph is a divisor graph: Preliminaries

 \begin{thm}{\rm (\cite[Theorem 2]{Vi})} A graph $\Gamma$ is a divisor graph if and only if there exists an orientation $\mathcal{D}$ on $\Gamma$ such that if $(x, y), (y, z)$ are directed edges of $\mathcal{D}$ then so is $(x, z)$, that is, $\Gamma$ is a transitive orientation of $\Gamma$. \end{thm}

+Every group considered in our paper is finite.
+We always use $e$ to denote the identity of the group under consideration.
 A finite group is called a {\em CP-group} provided that its every element is of prime power order (cf. \cite{DW}).
 For example, the alternating group on $5$ letters is a CP-group.
 Certainly, every $p$-group is also a CP-group for some prime $p$.
 Recall that Delgado and Wu characterized the finite CP-groups (see \cite[Theorem 4]{DW}).
 Given a finite group $G$, denote by $\pi_e(G)$ and $\pi(G)$ the set of orders of all non-identity elements of $G$ and the set of all prime divisors of $|G|$, respectively.
 For $a\in G$, if the situation is unambiguous, then we denote $\pi(\langle a\rangle)$ simply by $\pi(a)$.
 Given a set $S$ of size $n$, the set of all permutations on $S$ with the composition operation of permutations forms a group of order $n!$, which is called the {\em symmetric group} of degree $n$ and is denoted by $\mathbf{S}_n$.
 In $\mathbf{S}_n$, the set of all even permutations forms a group, which is called the {\em alternating group} of degree $n$ and is denoted by $\mathbf{A}_n$.

 By the definition of a coprime graph, if $H$ is a subgroup of a group $G$, then $\Gamma(H)$ is an induced subgraph of $\Gamma(G)$.
 So, the following result holds.

 \begin{obs} Give a group $G$, $\Gamma(G)$ is a divisor graph if and only if for every subgroup $H$ of $G$, $\Gamma(H)$ is a divisor graph. \end{obs}